In the previous post, I talked about persisting domain events into the event store, projecting and reading them, all using MartenDb

 .
 Now it’s time to wrap everything I covered so far, add some more infrastructural missing pieces, and get all the backend finished.

-- Part 1 - Project’s overview and Domain-driven Design
+- Part 1 - Project’s overview

 - Part 2 - Strategic and Tactical Design